 Applicants who have been granted block credit transfer/senior year entry are no longer entitled to apply for credit transfer of individual courses on the basis of the above mentioned entry qualifications (i.e. no double benefit).
 On the contrary, if an applicant has completed Year 1 HD/AD or holds a HD/AD qualification but failing to obtain a GPA 3.0 or possesses other post-secondary qualification can submit an application for credit transfer of individual courses upon completion of programme registration.

 According to the University’s Double Registration Policy, students who are enrolled in any full-time award-bearing programmes (lasting for one year or longer) of EdUHK are not permitted to simultaneously register for another qualification at this or another Institution except with prior approval by the Registrar before the programme commences.
 In case of doubt, please seek advice from the Registry.

-All the self-financed undergraduate programmes offered by EdUHK are not teacher training programmes and therefore, graduates of these programmes are not eligible to become qualified teachers.
+The self-financed undergraduate programme offered by EdUHK is not teacher training programmes and therefore, graduates of these programmes are not eligible to become qualified teachers.
 They may choose to pursue a teaching career by completing an additional year of professional teacher training (e.g. to complete a PGDE programme).

 No. Both transcript of studies and graduation certificate will not show the funding mode of the programme.
 Graduation certificate will only show the programme award.

-No. Under the $31,300 voucher subsidy scheme supported by the Government, programmes offered by the publicly funded tertiary institutions and their affiliated colleges, including those offered by EdUHK are not covered by this scheme.
+No. Under the $32,100 voucher subsidy scheme supported by the Government, programmes offered by the publicly funded tertiary institutions and their affiliated colleges, including that offered by EdUHK is not covered by this scheme.